Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

-Everything in Elizabeth Springs Regional Park is protected, including plants, animals and heritage sites and artefacts.
+Everything in Elizabeth Springs Conservation Park is protected, including plants, animals and heritage sites and artefacts.
 Please appreciate, respect and help care for the park’s outstanding natural and cultural values by leaving things as you find them, and encouraging others to do the same.

 Do not walk on or touch the mound springs or nearby vegetation.
 Many plants and animals in Elizabeth Springs are rare, threatened or endangered; please do not disturb their unique habitat.

 Please read looking after parks in Central West Queensland.

 Each park in Central West Queensland has unique attributes.
 They are managed by Queensland Parks and Wildlife Service (QPWS) to conserve their natural condition and protect their cultural resources and values.